-As COVID-19 continues to spread across the world, we’re having to really change the way we think about, and organize, things like birthdays and other festive celebrations.
+As this health crisis continues to spread across the world, we’re having to really change the way we think about, and organize, things like birthdays and other festive celebrations.

 Peggy Ross just turned 85 years old.
 Naturally, she was hoping to celebrate the major milestone with her family … but not this year.

 Peggy has been married to her husband Hilton for 67 years.
 He couldn’t bear the thought of not being able to even see his wife on her birthday — she’s been living at a nursing home for two months.